The Tour Manager (Road Manager) in a nutshell is responsible for making sure the tour runs smoothly from start to finish.

 Once the tour is booked, the Tour Manager starts planning the travel and accommodation sides of the tour.
 The first thing they would do is get a budget written out.
 This would include all the money expected to be spent on the road including:

-Are you traveling by car/van/bus or any other means of transport?
+Are you travelling by car/van/bus or any other means of transport?
 Then the budget for tickets/petrol/vehicle hire has to be allocated.
-Furthermore will you be staying at a hotel?
+Furthermore, will you be staying at a hotel?
 At a friend’s house or sleep in the van/bus?
 Depending on your decision money should be allocated towards accommodation, making sure you have a place to sleep while you are on the road.

 Depending on the size of the tour there could be a number of extra expenses to take in mind such as wages for the crew, sound, lights, equipment and other.
 Before the start of the tour they double check everything making sure that the travel and accommodation is booked, the venues are prepared to provide everything that’s been agreed and everything is ready to go.
 As well as this, if the band is selling merchandise, the tour manager will check stock levels and cash flow during the tour.
 They may even allocate the merchandise to a staff member or volunteer found at a gig if he/she is too busy to do so themselves.

-When you get on the road, he will be responsible of making sure everything runs smoothly, and the tour schedule is followed.
-This means making sure you are where you have to be, when you have to be there including load-in, sound check and stage times.
+When you get on the road, he will be responsible for making sure everything runs smoothly, and the tour schedule is followed.
+This means making sure you are where you have to be when you have to be there including load-in, soundcheck and stage times.

 They will deal with the financial side of things taking care of receiving the payments from promoters, allocating the per diems and settling all the accommodation costs.
 This will help make sure the band are never accused of missing costs and will mean they can focus on more important things such as the performance!